bdeployteam/bdeploy/doc/retypeuser/power/product.md

 `name` | The user visible name of the variable, used when querying user input while applying the template.
 `description` | Further detailed description of the template variable, explaining to the user the purpose of the variable.
 `defaultValue` | An optional default value which is pre-filled when querying the user for template variable values.
-`suggestedValues` | A list of values which will be suggested to the user once he begins providing a value for this variable.
+`suggestedValues` | A list of values which will be suggested to the user once they begin providing a value for this variable.

 !!!info Note
 Defined `templateVariables` can be used in the `name` of the application template, as well as in each `startParameter`s `value` attribute.